prashant9191/Lensekart-Clone/README.md

 3.Multiple Types of Product's Pages with Filter , Sort ,Search

-4.Dynamic Individual Product Page with Add To Cart,
+4.Dynamic Individual Product Page with Add To Cart, Delivery Check at pin your code functionality

 5.Cart Page with Removing Product and apply Coupon functionality

 6.Details form and Checkout Page for payments.

-7.Admin Page which can manege all data collection (supports adding , removing ,updating a product)
+7.Admin Page